ENCCS/julia-for-hpc/content/GPU.rst

       WRITEME

+.. callout:: KernelAbstractions.jl

+   If using the `KernelAbstractions.jl` package, the optimal thread number is determined automatically!

 .. callout:: Restrictions in kernel programming

    Within kernels, most of the Julia language is supported with the exception of functionality